philber/entra-verifiedid-tour/part-3/README.md

 ## Setup

-Before you can run this code sample application make sure your environment is setup correctly, follow the instructions in the previous parts 1 & 2 of this guide or in the documentation [here](https://aka.ms/vcsample).
+Before you can run this code sample application make sure your environment is setup correctly, follow the instructions in the previous first and second parts of the guide and/or in the documentation [here](https://aka.ms/vcsample).

 ## Setting up and running the sample
 To run the sample, clone the repository, compile & run it.
 It's callback endpoint must be publically reachable, and for that reason, use a tool like `ngrok` as a reverse proxy to reach your app.